centreon/centreon-documentation/en/integrations/introduction-integrations.md

 a perfect integration within your IT ecosystem.

-Integrations rely on various modules and features to make Centreon compliant with your data, alert, events, or metrics management processes:
+Integrations rely on various modules and features to make Centreon compliant with your data, alerts, events, or metrics management processes:

 - [Centreon Stream Connector](https://github.com/centreon/centreon-stream-connector-scripts),
 get the capability to send event and metrics data to a third-party tool and sharing,